zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 # Assigning Users to Roles

 The location of a Role's assignment UI is determined by the Role's scope.
-At first it might seem inconvenient to have these UIs in disparate locations, but consider that
+At first it might seem inconvenient to configure Roles in different locations, but consider that

-- It wouldn't make sense for a globally scoped Role to be assigned within a site: Liferay DXP has an administrative Control Panel for global actions, so this is the best place for assigning globally scoped Roles.
+- It wouldn't make sense for a globally scoped Role to be assigned within a Site: Liferay DXP has an administrative Control Panel for global actions, so this is the best place for assigning globally scoped Roles.
-- It wouldn't make sense for a Role scoped to a single Site to be assigned in the Control Panel: then Site Administrators would need Control Panel access to do a simple task they're better equipped to do from within the affected site.
+- It wouldn't make sense for a Role scoped to a single Site to be assigned in the Control Panel: then Site Administrators would need Control Panel access for a simple task they can do from within the affected Site.

 ## Regular Roles